MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

 ---
 lab:
-  title: Lab 4 – Configure Azure SQL Database firewall rules
+    title: 'Lab 4 – Configure Azure SQL Database firewall rules'
     module: Implement a Secure Environment for a Database Service
     description: "You'll configure server-level and database-level firewall rules to control access to an Azure SQL Database, and create a contained database user using T-SQL.
 By the end, you'll understand how to apply network security controls to protect your Azure SQL resources."
-  duration: 30 minutes
+    duration: 30  # duration in minutes
-  level: 300
-  islab: true
-  primarytopics:
-    - Azure
-    - Azure SQL Database
-    - SQL Server
+    level: 300 # 100 basic concepts, 200 foundations, 300 practical usage, 400 advanced scenarios, 500 expert design
+    islab: true # if this is not a lab that should be listed in the catalog, set to false
+    status: 'released' # in-development or released
+    targetDate: '2099-01-01' # Set to the future date when you expect an in-development lab to be released
 ---

 # Implement a Secure Environment